VolpeUSDOT/JPO-CVP-SDCEvaluationCode/VolpeEvaluationFiles_THEA/README.md

 	5) VTRFTV
 	6) WWE

 This script is used to fill gaps in BSM data surrounding warnings issued to drivers during the THEA CVP deployment period.
 Gaps in the data range from a few tenths of a second to a few seconds.
-Volpe's data analysis methodologies relies on having data points every tenth of a second, so this script ensures that the analysis dataset has data points consistently 0.1 second intervals.
+Volpe's data analysis methodologies relies on having data points every tenth of a second, so this script ensures that the analysis dataset has data points consistently at 0.1 second intervals.

 - Inputs:
 	1) THEA data table for the "event type" indicated by the script name on SQL server.
 "Event type" should be one of the following: